 Planning your big day

 I know these 10 things to do once you’re engaged may seem like a lot, but try not to get too overwhelmed by all these tasks.
 If you’re located in Toronto and don’t know where to begin, feel free to send me a hello.
-I’d love to get to know you and help you on your wedding planning journey.
+I’d love to get to know you and help you with any of your wedding planning needs.